← Back to Blog

 Hi [Name], I applied for the Marketing Coordinator role on [date] and wanted to reaffirm how interested I am in the position.
 The role lines up closely with my work running paid social campaigns, and I would welcome the chance to discuss it.
 Happy to share anything else that would help.
 Thank you for your time.

 Three sentences, no new attachments, no apology for "bothering" them.
-If there is no reply to that one message within a week, do not send a second.
-A second follow-up inside the same week does not help and is remembered for the wrong reason.
+If there is no reply within a week, do not send a second.
+A second message inside the same week does not help and is remembered for the wrong reason.
+For more wording and timing, see our full guide on how to follow up on a job application by email.

 Example follow-up email sent one week after a job application